aimms/how-to/Articles/538/538-troubleshoot-academic-and-community-license.rst

 You can start by testing if the issue is:

-- with your network -> try changing the network with and alternative network or even a mobile hotspot -> if one of the alternatives works there may be a network security mechanism in place.
+- with your network -> try changing the network with and alternative network or even a mobile Hot spot -> if one of the alternatives works there may be a network security mechanism in place.
 - with your computer -> try changing the computer -> if the alternative computer works for you there may be something blocking the web-socket connection on your machine.

 Solution
 """"""""""

-Depending on who owns the network or machine you are using please contact the relevant IT department and request for allowing the usage of web-socket connections to licensing.cloud.aimms.com.
+Depending on who owns the network or machine you are using please contact the relevant IT department and request for allowing the usage of web-socket connections to ``licensing.cloud.aimms.com``.